Avocarrot/hiring/CANDIDATE-FAQ.md

 ### Can I bring my own laptop/equipment at the on-site interviews?

 Of course.
-You are actually encouraged to bring your own equipment so that you feel more comfortable and you are more producitve.
+You are actually encouraged to bring your own equipment so that you feel more comfortable and producitve.
 In case, you cannot bring your laptop we can provide one.

 ### Where is the office located in Athens?

 The office is located right next to Kerameikos metro station.
 The address is:

 2nd floor

 52 Konstantinoupoleos Street,

 11854

 Athens, Greece